 When I was new to size acceptance, I shared that Nicole Richie/Marilyn Monroe post on my Never Diet Again UK facebook page.
 You know the one?
 ‘When did THIS (very thin Richie) become more attractive than THIS (curvy Monroe)?
 That was in the early stages of accepting curvier bodies.
 I wouldn’t share that again now as I have come to realise how problematic it is.
 And when people new to my page share things about dogs and bones and so on, I gently educate them about why that isn’t appropriate.
 Most of them had never thought of it in those terms before, and, like me, are unlikely to use such comments again in future.
 Others probably thought I was being over-sensitive and “PC” – I do what I can.
 What others do with that is up to them.

 As the owner of a fat body previously caught up in my own self-loathing, I understand that the first stages of fat acceptance generally include anger about how the status quo has beaten us down all these years.
 Yes, there is a tendency to want to lash out and reciprocate, and I understand why people, including myself, have done it.
 But at the end of the day, I see size acceptance as a human rights issue.
-And I don’t want to claim my rights not to be treated like shit because of my body at the expense of somebody else’s rights to the same – even if they have traditionally had that right handed to them on a plate.
+And I don’t want to claim my rights not to be treated like crap because of my body at the expense of somebody else’s rights to the same – even if they have traditionally had that right handed to them on a plate.
 The bullied becomes the bully?
 I don’t want to be that person.
 And luckily, I don’t have to be.
 It isn’t either/or.

 Now getting back to that video, yes, it’s cute, it’s catchy, and it puts a smile on your face.
-And yes, it may send some curvier women a body positive message, which makes a fucking great change, and may do some good in that sense.
+And yes, it may send some curvier women a body positive message, which makes a ruddy great change, and may do some good in that sense.
 Kudos to Trainor for achieving that.
 But at the same time, the lyrics are promoting another one-sided cultural beauty ideal, just turning the tables so that the ‘thinnies’ become the outcasts and undesirables.
 Which as an artist, Trainor is entirely entitled to do.
 The issue arises because this song is being held up as a poster-child for body-positive, self-acceptance, but by its very nature, it is only giving that message to some of the population, whilst sending the opposite message to others.